 At this point, I knew that it was just going to get worse and worse.
-Living with IBD and UC, you never know when an “episode” is going to strike.
+Living with IBD, you never know when an “episode” is going to strike.
 It fills you with anxiety and embarrassment; for the first couple of months, you feel like you can't even leave the house.
 From that day forward, I’ve struggled, it has not been easy and by no means will it ever get easy.

 Now at the ripe age of 26, I’ve been hit with one more battle.
 2019 was supposed to be the first year that I didn't make it to the hospital.
 Supposed to be.
 During the first week of November, I was experiencing unbareable neck and spinal pain.
 I was nauseous, numb, and experiencing symptoms I had never had before: hand tremors, loss of vision, and complete loss of feeling in my limbs.
-I was then diagnosed with AS—Ankylosing Spondylitis.
+I was then diagnosed with symptoms of AS—Ankylosing Spondylitis.
 The pain is now no longer just in my stomach and intestines... this autoimmune disease attacks all healthy tissues in your musculoskeletal system, specifally my neck, spine, and hips.

 Running used to be my escape from reality, and I don't want this to stop me.
 It’s still my dream (and always will be) to run a marathon.
 Growing up around NYC and moving back in my 20’s means there is nowhere else I would rather experience my first marathon.
 Running through all 5 boroughs in one day is absolutely beautiful and incredible.
 It’s going to be hard to fight the pain, but I want to fight so others don’t have to.
 I want to fight for a cure for these awful diseases.